 At Haut-Lac International Bilingual School, we are proud of our infant school curriculum.
 Unlike a purely subject-based approach, our infant section lessons follow a curriculum organised around themes of knowledge.
 Our method is based on the idea that children best acquire knowledge when it is presented in the context of a coherent whole (as opposed to a more traditional details-first, big-picture-later approach).
 In our experience, young students absorb information better when they can see the relevance of an idea in their world.

 You may choose to enroll your child in the bilingual section where English and French are spoken in the same proportions, or in the English section where he/she will have one daily French lesson.

 As illustrated below, our lesson plans and curriculum are structured around six basic themes:

 Each theme addresses the development of age-appropriate skills in that area.
-At its core, the goal of the programme is to build up permanent, transferrable, life-long learning skills – more so than accumulating a collection of facts, letters, and numbers.
+At its core, the goal of the programme is to build up permanent, transferable, life-long learning skills rather than just accumulate a collection of facts, letters, and numbers.
 We encourage our young students to investigate, be curious, observe, and apply their new skills in a playful, fun, and focused environment.The infant school is divided into three age groups:

 - E1 – 3 years old by August 31

 - E2 – 4 years old by August 31

 - E3 – 5 years old by August 31

 Depending on your child’s age and readiness, we will recommend a comfortable starting class level that will offer him or her opportunities to grow.
 The following E1 to E3 pages offer additional details on the specific skills that are developed by age group.
 Below are general descriptions of each skill area in the infant school.